 In addition to a specific item on network energy savings, further work is done within the AI/ ML area to support network energy saving, such as defining inter-node energy efficiency prediction signaling using data collected at the RAN interfaces via the AI/ML procedures.

 Intelligent network automation

 With increasing complexity in network design, for example, many different deployment and usage options, conventional approaches will not be able to provide swift solutions in many cases.
-It is well understood that manually reconfiguring cellular communications systems could be inefficient and costly.
+It is well understood that manually reconfiguring cellular communications systems is inefficient and costly.

-Artificial intelligence (AI) and machine learning (ML) have the capability to solve complex and unstructured network problems by using a large amount of data collected from wireless networks.
-Thus, there has been a lot of attention lately on utilizing AI/ML-based solutions to improve network performance and hence providing avenues for inserting intelligence in network operations.
+AI and ML have the capability to solve complex and unstructured network problems by using a large amount of data collected from wireless networks.
+Thus, there has been a lot of attention lately on utilizing AI/ML-based solutions to improve network performance and hence providing avenues for automating and inserting intelligence in network operations.